 Click to read about Annabel, who's results suffer due to illness during an exam

 Annabel, who is in her final year of study, feels well enough prior to starting an exam, but then subsequently suffers from sickness during an exam.
 It becomes impossible for her to complete the paper.
 She informs the invigilator and leaves the exam.
-Annabel then goes straight to the Student Health Service to see a GP and obtain a medical note for her illness.
-She subsequently completes and submits an extenuating circumstances form along with the medical evidence.
+Annabel then fills in an extenuating circumstances form and submits it to her school office.
 The exam is one of two assessments in the unit and given that she has only completed a small part of the exam, she receives a low mark and therefore narrowly fails the unit.

-The Extenuating Circumstances Committee considers the information and evidence provided by the student and classifies the impact of the circumstances on the student’s capacity to perform in assessment as ‘moderate’ and ‘acute’.
+The Extenuating Circumstances Committee considers the information along with the invigilator's report and classifies the impact of the circumstances on the student’s capacity to perform in assessment as ‘moderate’ and ‘acute’.
 On the basis of the classification, the boards of examiners decide that since the student was unable to complete the exam, the mark she received for the unit has been compromised by her illness and does not reflect her academic ability.

 Normally, the student would therefore be permitted to undertake the exam again at the next sitting, without penalty; however as she was in the final year of study and the re-taking of the exam would delay her graduation, the Board of Examiners decides to award credit for the unit on the basis of the otherwise ‘good’ marks she received in the year, and agrees to disregard the mark when calculating the degree classifications.